Suicide bomber botches attack in Mali

 “If they attack us the negotiations will not serve any purpose ...
 We will respond and fight to the end.”

-Additional reporting by Cheick Diouara; Writing by Joe Bavier and Bate Felix; Editing by Andrew Heavens
+Additional reporting by Cheick Diouara; Writing by Joe Bavier and Bate Felix; Editing by Mark Trevelyan